WELCOME! I’m glad you’ve stopped by!

-Thank you, to Merrilyn Tucker, of that really smart group of librarians, for the nice review!
+Thank you, Beth Knorr and Merrilyn Tucker, for the nice reviews!

-WHERE IN THE WORLD ARE SOPHIE AND TIMLEY NOW?
+- WHERE IN THE WORLD ARE SOPHIE AND TIMLEY NOW?
 (Where can YOU take them next?)

 See ALL the fun places they’ve gone at https://www.pinterest.com/anderson1864/contest-board-where-are-sophie-and-timley-now/.

-Here they are in Tampa, Florida, and at an international school in Nicaragua!
+Tampa, Florida, and an international school in Nicaragua!
 Thanks for playing, Laurel and Leah!